ac3lab/ac3lab.github.io/_posts/singular_post/2024-07-15-post_olympics_planner_2024.md

 <p align="justify">
 Travel costs were integrated into the model by estimating the average cost per minute for various transportation modes in Paris, each with unique pricing structures.
 According to the Régie Autonome des Transports Parisiens (RATP), a single metro or bus ticket costs approximately €1.90, with an average trip duration of 30 minutes, resulting in a cost of €0.063 per minute.
 Taxi fares in Paris vary: during the day, the rate is €0.53 per minute, and at night, it increases to €0.60 per minute.
-Uber services charge €0.30 per minute.
+Uber services charge €0.30 per minute.<br/><br/>

 To consolidate these diverse transportation costs into a unified average cost per minute, we employed a weighted average method.
 The calculation was structured as follows:

 </p>

 ## Conclusion

 <p align="justify">
 This study has tackled the  challenge of optimizing Olympic Game-Watching Schedules through a sophisticated network flow optimization approach.
 By formulating the problem within a directed graph framework and integrating factors such as event preferences, travel costs, and budget constraints, our model aims to tailor personalized viewing schedules that enhance spectator experience.
 The formulation not only prioritizes events based on spectator interest but also ensures practicality by considering feasible travel routes and cost-effective planning.
-This approach not only showcases the potential of operations research in large-scale event management but also sets a precedent for future applications in optimizing complex scheduling scenarios.
+This approach not only showcases the potential of operations research in large-scale event management but also sets a precedent for future applications in optimizing complex scheduling scenarios.<br/><br/>

+To present our application to the public, we built a website that runs a version of the model for anyone who wants to create their own itinerary for the 2024 Paris Olympic Games.<br/><br/>

+To access, just click here: <a href = "https://olympicsplanner.ace.cos.ufrj.br/"> Olympics Planner 2024</a>

 </p>